Mobility-Scooter-Project/mobility-scooter-web-app/apps/video-worker/README.md

 This API is designated for processing videos from the mobility scooter web app.

 ## Get Started
-Before you begin, make sure you have python>=3.10 installed, as well as poetry.
+Before you begin, make sure you have python>=3.10 installed, as well as poetry and ffmpeg.
+Make sure to have docker-compose up and the development server running.

 To install all dependencies:
 ```
 poetry install
 ```
 To run the dev server:
 ```
-cd /app && fastapi dev main.py
+cd /src && fastapi dev main.py
 ```